 As the contracts are traded in the official exchange, which acts as both mediator and facilitator between the buyer and seller.
 The exchange has made it mandatory for both the parties to pay an upfront cost as a margin.

-The unique feature of the future contract is marking to market where the prices are subject to fluctuations.
+The unique feature of the future contract is marking to a market where the prices are subject to fluctuations.
 Hence, the differences in the price of contracts are settled daily.
 Further, the futures are divided into two broad categories, which are:

 - Financial futures: The contract which deals with financial instruments like treasury bill, currency and so on.